 3D Printed Tools Are More Eco-Friendly

 Tooling is arguably one of the most important aspects of any production process.
 Each product requires different and often unique tooling based on preordained specifications.
-As this equipment is only often in use for the one off production, they are mostly discarded or stored after production has finished.
+As the equipment is often only in use for the one off production, users mostly discard or store them after production has finished.
 Therefore, this arguably a less environmentally friendly production process.
 Additionally, it is also costly and time consuming due to the used CNC machinery.
 Consequently, manufacturers are always looking for more all-round efficient alternatives.

 3D Printing For CNC Machining